innasoboleva/Read-Meet/README.md

 pip install -r requirements.txt
 ```

 Sign up to use Amazon S3, Yelp API, and Google Books API.
+Generate random secret key for Flask.

-Save your API keys in a file called secrets.sh using this format:
+Save your API keys in a file called secrets.sh, using this format:
 ```
 export BOOK_KEY="YOUR_GOOGLE_KEY_HERE"
 export YELP_KEY="YOUR_YELP_KEY_HERE"